pranavm19/MUnitQuest.github.io/dataSubmission.md

 ### Channels.tsv
 The channels.tsv file describes channel specific information.
-For example which channels in the data are derived from which signal and reference electrodes, measurement unit, the frequency of low pass and high pass filters used, etc.
+For example which channels in the data are derived from which signal and reference electrodes, measurement units, the frequency of low pass and high pass filters used, etc.

 - **name:** Name of a single channel.
 Can be any string containing letters and numbers.
 Every channel needs a unique name.
 - **type:** Type of channel.
 Must be "EMG" or "MISC" or "TRIG".
-- **unit:** Unit of measurement of the channel.
+- **units:** Unit of measurement of the channel.
 - **description:** Description of the channel.
 - **signal_electrode:** Name of the signal electrode.
 Must match an electrode name specified in electrodes.tsv.
 - **reference_electrode:** Name of the reference electrode.
 Must match an electrode name specified in electrodes.tsv, except for bipolar electrodes (such as fine-wire), use "bipolar" in this case.
 For data channels that do not come from electrodes (such as force data) use "n/a".